Research project Evaluation of food quality throughout the vegetable processing chain

 General introduction

-New technical knowledge has been accumulated on pre-treatment and regeneration techniques for vegetables and how to retain maximum quality all the way to the consumer's or patient's plate.
-This is the result of the VeggieChain project.
+Pre-treatment and regeneration techniques for vegetables, and how to retain maximum quality all the way to the consumer's or patient's plate, and gaining technical knowledge about this, was the result of the VeggieChain project.
 "Regeneration" means reheating and preparing pre-prepared and cooled (or frozen) vegetables for consumption in the best possible way.
 Vegetables that have been processed (frozen, preprocessed or prepared) are an important part of ready-to-eat meals for the 21st century consumer.
 In the healthcare environment, many commercial kitchens work with the intermediate steps of preparation - cooling - regeneration.
-The optimal preservation of taste, color, aroma, vitamins and health-related components, to the degree possible, is even more important now.
+The optimal preservation of taste, color, aroma, vitamins and health-related components, to the highest degree possible, is even more important now.

 Research approach